tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_3.md

 ### Customer interview

-The customer suggested having a way to interact with the game by controlling the character so that the main character needs to be able to move according to user’s input.
+The customer suggested having a way to interact with the game by controlling the character so that the main character needs to be able to move according to the user’s input.
 After the team presented a general idea of the background story and some possible features for the game, the customer expressed an interest in the sanity level feature again (same as the last customer meeting).
 After looking at several proposed art styles for the game, the customer had indicated that the one with higher resolution could show better layers of the ground and material types.
 Related to that, the customer also wanted to play in different backgrounds so a wider variety of scenes need to be constructed with relatively high resolution.

 \pagebreak